johnproodian/MODULE-6_git-it-done/README.md

 A web app that uses GitHub's API to search for open source projects with open issues an dpull requests.

-My contribution (most of the HTML and CSS code was given) was to add the JavaScript for retriving and displaying the repositories and open issue counts when users search for them.
+My contribution (most of the HTML and CSS code was given) was to add the JavaScript for retrieving and displaying the repositories and open issue counts when users search for them.

 ## Website
 https://johnproodian.github.io/git-it-done/